Sciences with the 2.5-meter Wide Field Survey Telescope (WFST): Galaxy Formation and Cosmology

 \subsubsection{Non-standard Cosmology}

-The tensions between the early and late probes lead to the possibility of new physics, like the ``two dark clouds'' in the early 20th century.
-Maybe certain interactions between dark matter and dark energy is the cause of the low $\sigma_8$ value from the weak lensing constraint, or can we find an substitute for dark matter or dark energy?
+The tensions between the early and late probes lead to the possibility of new physics, such as the ``two dark clouds'' in the early 20th century.
+Maybe certain interactions between dark matter and dark energy are the cause of the low $\sigma_8$ value from the weak lensing constraint, or can we find a substitute for dark matter or dark energy?
 What is dark matter exactly, and can it be tested by cosmological probes like cosmic shears?
 Does the theory of general relativity still hold at galactic scales?

 Weak gravitational lensing can provide strong constraints on the dark side of our universe and therefore on non-standard cosmology.
-For instance, a recent work by Luo et al.\cite{luo2021ApJ} found that the Emergent Gravity can hardly explain the difference weak lensing signals between the blue/red galaxy sample with similar stellar mass.
+For instance, a recent work by Luo et al.\cite{luo2021ApJ} found that Emergent Gravity can hardly explain the difference in weak lensing signals between the blue/red galaxy sample with similar stellar mass.
 Zhang et al. \cite{jiajun2019ApJ} ruled out one of the interacting dark matter/energy models using weak gravitational lensing analysis based on the SDSS DR7 shear catalog.

-WFST WFS and DHS fields are estimated to contain 7 and 22 times larger amount of source galaxies per arcminute square in survey area similar to SDSS, resulting in a wide and deep shape catalog to improve the current constraint by a factor 2.12 and 1.88, respectively.
+WFST WFS and DHS fields are estimated to contain 7 and 22 times larger density of source galaxies in the survey area similar to SDSS, resulting in a wide and deep shape catalog to improve the current constraint by a factor of 2.12 and 1.88, respectively.